vivi168/mrbskb/README.md

 - mipsel-none-elf gcc and binutils
 - mkpsxiso
-- psyq2elf (for convert the Psy-Q library to elf format and use it with modern gcc toolchain)
+- psyq2elf (to convert the Psy-Q library to elf format and use it with modern gcc toolchain)
 - the patch for the Psy-Q header files
 - the playstation.rb build_config

+First, convert Psy-Q to elf.
+Then apply the patch to update the headers files, and compile `extra.a`

 then, clone mruby